 As a major generator of carbon emissions, “we need to be courageous and take drastic measures,” said Astudillo, an eco-theologian and Presbyterian pastor who is advocating for a cultural shift.

-“The so-called American dream in reality is a nightmare for the rest of the world,” said Astudillo, a Venezuelan-American.
+“The so-called American dream in reality is a nightmare for the rest of the world,” said Astudillo, who is Venezuelan American.
 “We need to reconsider our value of freedom; it’s not freedom to have and want everything that we want — at any time we want it — just because we have financial power to do so.
 But it’s really freedom to love, freedom to know the world, to love the world and to be in connection, in relationship with our sisters and brothers around the world and in our own communities.”

 Astudillo was one of three women featured during a webinar put on by the Presbyterian Ministry at the United Nations to coincide with the 66th session of the Commission on the Status of Women.
-CSW66, which wraps up this week, is focusing on the environment and gender equality this year.
+CSW66 focused on the environment and gender equality this year.

 Astudillo, part of GreenFaith and Red Latina, was joined by the Rev. Mamisoa Rakotomalala of Madagascar and Yolanda Zurita of Peru in answering questions from moderator Jessica Maudlin of the Presbyterian Hunger Program (PHP).